The Beauty Industry Compliance Certificate

 About

-The Beauty Influencer Compliance Certificate (BICC) is a Pretty Equity program.
+The Beauty Industry Compliance Certificate (BICC) is a Pretty Equity program.

 Pretty Equity is the advisory and publishing platform led by Melory Johnson, 25-year beauty industry leader with experience across product development, regulatory compliance, manufacturing, and commercialization, with more than a decade of medical and regulatory writing alongside it.